 There are other physical structures as well, which provide additional resources for reading to structure itself.
 Among these, there are what is known as commas, periods, inverted commas (title), quotation marks (third paragraph from the bottom, and inverted commas.
-Reading makes these operate together with the text, such as when what we see as an apostrophe modifies the structure of "moons" so that we read it as a genitive form of a single "moon" rather than the plural form "moons" or the plural genitive "moons'."
-In constituting "moon's" as a singular genitive form, reading organizes itself and now anticipates some entity that belongs to the moon in question, which here is a "volcanic plume."
-Furthermore, the letters are of different types: what we recognize as "capital" letters in contradistinction to small letters.
-Etymologically, capital means "standing at the head," and letters at the beginning of a paragraph or chapter in certain literary books are not only of capital type but also decorated, many times the size of the remaining print.
+Reading makes these operate together with the text, such as when what we see as an apostrophe modifies the structure of 'moons'-as we might have found it in the quoted chapter from Ulysses-so that we read it as a genitive form of a single 'moon' rather than the plural form 'moons' or the plural genitive 'moons'.'
+In constituting

+'moon's' as a singular genitive form, reading organizes itself and now anticipates some entity that belongs to the moon in question, which here is a 'volcanic plume.'
+Furthermore, the letters are of different types: what we recognize as 'capital' letters in contradistinction to small letters.
+Etymologically, capital means 'standing at the head,' and letters at the beginning of a paragraph or chapter in certain literary books are not only of capital type but also decorated, many times the size of the remaining print.
 Capital letters stand at the head of words (names) and sentences in much the same way that subtitles and titles stand at the head of text sections and entire texts.
-In constituting a letter as a capital letter, reading organizes itself to read words that are not at the beginning of sentences as names, such as "Jupiter" or "New Horizons."
-Thus, the very fact that the two words in "New Horizons" (or "Solar System" [Figure 6]) are capitalized allows reading to recognize these as names rather than as concept words.
-The capital "S" constitutes a resource for reading to find our solar system rather than some other solar system within or outside of our galaxy.
-Even though a reader may see the words "Io" and "Tvashtar" for a first time, capitalization allows her to recognize it as the names of a moon ("Jupiter's moon Io") and a volcano ("Io's Tvashtar volcano"), respectively, rather than as regular but unknown nouns.
+In constituting a letter as a capital letter, reading organizes itself to read words that are not at the beginning of sentences as names, such as 'Jupiter' or 'New Horizons.'
+Thus, the very fact that the two words in 'New Horizons' (or 'Solar System' [Figure 6]) are capitalized allows reading to constitute these as names rather than as concept words.
+The capital 'S' constitutes a resource for reading to find our solar system rather than some other solar system within or outside of our galaxy.
+Even though reading may encounter the words 'Io' and 'Tvashtar' for a first time, capitalization allows reading to recognize it as the names of a moon ('Jupiter's moon Io') and a volcano ('Io's Tvashtar volcano'), respectively, rather than as regular but unknown nouns.